-Celebrating 25 Years of Love in Action
+Celebrating Over 40 Years of Love in Action

 Heartwood Wholistic Health Institute was founded in 1978 in Santa Cruz, California by Bruce Burger, Susan Matthews, Janice West, Mark Fields and Brysis Buchanan.
-Our first state approved vocational training program in Massage Therapy was held evenings in the library of a Santa Cruz public school.
+Heartwood Institute’s first state approved vocational training program in Massage Therapy was held evenings in the library of a Santa Cruz public school.
 In 1979 we rented space on Washington Street in the old Salvation Army church/ Ruths Dance Studio offering daily programs in massage and wholistic health education.

 We grew rapidly, and in 1980, earned approval by the American Massage Therapy Association and changed our name to Heartwood: California College of The Natural Healing Arts.
 We added state approved AA and BA degrees in addition to our vocational training programs.
 We moved to a much bigger facility at 200 7th Ave in Santa Cruz.
 At that time Heartwood’s catalog shows Heartwood offering more than 50 classes quarterly, in Massage Therapy, Acupressure, Energy Healing, Herbology, Nutrition, Anatomy, Yoga, Hypnotherapy, and Psychic Development.